nasa/mika/output data/readme_hazard_interpretation.txt

 Instead, we will use the "Hazard words" in the hazard-focused results spread sheet to identify occurences for each hazard found.*

-See "ICS quantitative analysis.ipynb" section "HAZARD METRIC ANALYSIS", cell 3 for an example of how this was done for the preliminary resuls.
+See "trend_analysis_functions.py" for the functions of how this is implemented.

 *note: this method is not perfect and is prone to errors, future work may develop better methods